-- 2. Employees making their personal automobiles available for use at the authorization of the Publisher shall be reimbursed for all business miles at \$0.30 per mile. - (a) The Publisher may provide an automobile as available for bargaining unit employees for use on duty and for travel unless the employee prefers to use his/her own automobile. - 3.
-Necessary working equipment shall be provided by the Publisher, including but not limited to adequate computers and software, note pads, photo equipment and supplies.
-If a photographer uses his or her own equipment, the Publisher will provide a \$64.62 stipend per paycheck. - 4.
-The Publisher will provide or reimburse the employee for reasonable expenses of maintaining an office for employees permanently based outside of Billings, including but not limited to internet access and office supplies.
-For employees on assignment outside of Billings on a temporary basis, the Publisher shall provide or reimburse the employee for all reasonable expenses related to such assignment. - 5.
-At the employee's option, The Publisher shall provide a company-provided cell phone or reimburse \$40 per month for employees required by management to have a cell phone with data. - 6.
-The employer will pay relocation cost reimbursement amounts, of at least \$500 to newly hired employees or to employees who accept a transfer from one work location to another as provided in Article 12, Transfers and Promotions.
+2. Employees making their personal automobiles available for use at the authorization of the Publisher shall be reimbursed for all business miles at the greater of thirty-six cents (0.36) per mile or the reimbursement amount paid to non-represented employees.
+If Lee Enterprises increases the mileage reimbursement rate for other employees, the Publisher shall equally increase the reimbursement rate for bargaining unit employees.

+(a) The Publisher may provide an automobile as available for bargaining unit employees for use on duty and for travel unless the employee prefers to use their own automobile.

+3. Necessary working equipment shall be provided by the Publisher, including but not limited to adequate computers and software, note pads, photo equipment and supplies.
+If a photographer uses their own equipment, the Publisher will provide a \$64.62 stipend per paycheck.

+4. The Publisher will provide or reimburse the employee for reasonable expenses of maintaining an office for employees permanently based outside of Billings, including but not limited to internet access and office supplies.
+For employees on assignment outside of Billings on a temporary basis, the Publisher shall provide or reimburse the employee for all reasonable expenses related to such assignment.

+5. At the employee's option, The Publisher shall provide a company-provided cell phone and service plan or reimburse \$30 per month for employees required by management to have a cell phone with data.
+Service accounts included with a company-provided cell phone shall include adequate data and hotspot access.
+Except where this Agreement differs from the policy, employees will comply with the attached company mobile phone policy.

+6. The employer will pay relocation cost reimbursement amounts, of at least \$500 to newly hired employees or to employees who accept a transfer from one work location to another as provided in Article 12, Transfers and Promotions.

-ARTICLE XX
+ARTICLE XX Miscellaneous

-Miscellaneous